alex-lechner/CarND-PIDControls-P9/README.md

 [Link to the video of the final output][output video]

-Note: This is gif is accelerated and does not match with the actual speed during this recording.
+Note: This is video is accelerated and does not match with the actual speed during this recording.

 ---